melodous/ansible-role-docker/DESCRIPTION.rst

 Requirements
 ------------

-Yum repsitorios with access to docker rpms,
+Yum repsitorios with access to docker and pip rpms

 Dependencies
 ------------